stephw-tib/pid4nfdi-training/docs/source/doi.rst

 The TIB DOI consortium services provides a `German translation <https://wiki.tib.eu/confluence/display/pid/DataCite+Fabrica+Handbuch+Startseite>`_  of DataCite's Fabrica guide, including a growing collection of `FAQs <https://wiki.tib.eu/confluence/display/pid/FAQs>`_  on DOI registration.

 DataCite supports the registration of DOIs for a wide range of resource types.
 The documentation of the `DataCite Metadata Schema <https://schema.datacite.org/>`_ provides an overview of `resource types <https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/resourcetype/>`_ and how to register them.

+You can use `DataCite Suggestions on GitHub <https://github.com/datacite/datacite-suggestions>`_ to communicate further requirements for DOI registration that are not already covered by the service.

 **With Crossref**